 When the lifted model was finished, Dennis thought he had seen it somewhere before, and then he remembered Mike Kautzman's 1953 CJ-3B (right) on CJ3B.info.

-A modeler at the Armorama scale modeling forum turned the Okuno J4A into a U.S. Army Willys CJ-3B based on Dan Walton's U.S. Army 1M 0599.
+Another modeler, at the Armorama scale modeling forum, turned the Okuno J4A kit into a 1964 Willys CJ-3B as used by the U.S. Army, based on Dan Walton's U.S. Army 1M 0599.

 Thanks to Roberto Flores and Morihisa Ochi, Heavy Arty at Armorama, and Jim Lewis of GunTruck Studios. -- Derek Redmond